nekopy/Tokei/README.md

 Tokei is currently in alpha.
 This README includes both quick-start instructions for regular users and advanced setup details for power users to ensure HTML **and PNG** reports work reliably.

+Note: Tokei currently runs as a console app (CLI).
+A UI is planned.

 # Tokei (dashboard sync)

 Tokei is a standalone sync + report generator that combines: